Mid-Autumn Moon Festival

 About the Mid-Autumn Moon Festival

-This event is typically held in September of every year in celebration of the Mid-Autumn Moon Festival.
-It is billed as our only family-friendly event with lower ticket prices to encourage our donors to bring their children as well.
-Out of an abundance of caution surrounding the alarming spread of the COVID-19 Delta variant, and due to the fact that many of our child attendees are still ineligible to receive a COVID vaccine due to their age, our team has opted to postpone this event to a later, safer date.
+This event is held in September of every year in celebration of the Mid-Autumn Festival.
+It is our flagship family-friendly event with lower ticket prices to encourage our donors to bring their children as well.
+Enjoy a multi-course, family-style meal and celebrate the Thanksgiving of the East!
 Stay tuned for more details!

 Savory Salad (V + GF) Thinly sliced tofu and soy based faux meats on a bed of pickled carrots and daikon, celery, green and red peppers, mango and pineapple salad.